Electrum Dark Price Hits $0.0027 on Major Exchanges (ELD)

-Electrum Dark (CURRENCY:ELD) traded 0.8% lower against the US dollar during the twenty-four hour period ending at 21:00 PM Eastern on November 12th.
-One Electrum Dark coin can now be purchased for about $0.0027 or 0.00000004 BTC on popular exchanges.
-During the last seven days, Electrum Dark has traded up 7.8% against the US dollar.
-Electrum Dark has a market capitalization of $10,635.92 and $103.00 worth of Electrum Dark was traded on exchanges in the last day.
+Electrum Dark (CURRENCY:ELD) traded 0.7% lower against the dollar during the twenty-four hour period ending at 18:00 PM Eastern on November 13th.
+During the last week, Electrum Dark has traded 14.5% lower against the dollar.
+Electrum Dark has a total market capitalization of $10,550.43 and $116.00 worth of Electrum Dark was traded on exchanges in the last day.
+One Electrum Dark coin can now be purchased for $0.0027 or 0.00000004 BTC on major exchanges.

 Here is how related cryptocurrencies have performed during the last day: